fhiso/tsc-governance/by-laws-exec.md

     with vote, and shall, in the absence of the Chair, preside over meetings and temporarily assume the responsibilities of the Chair.
 c.
 Treasurer.
 The Treasurer is a member of the Board of Directors, with
-    vote, and serves as Chair of the Finance Committee.
+    vote.
 The Treasurer shall assist in the development of the annual budget and the financial plan and shall assist in raising funds for the Corporation's operation.
+The Treasurer is responsible for developing and reviewing fiscal procedures, and shall assist any committee in the preparation and administration of committee or project budgets.
+In the absence or temporary vacancy of the Treasurer, the Secretary shall serve as Treasurer.
 d.
 Secretary.
 The Secretary is a member of the Board of Directors, with
     vote, and also the Chief Transparency Officer of the Organisation.
     The Secretary shall maintain the FHISO Manual, agendas and minutes